LuisRJean/LuisRJean/README.md

 ### Hola👋
-I like to create things and enrich other people's lives
+I like to build things